devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 4. Select `FAT-32` or `Large FAT-32` as the partition scheme.
 Hit start(by doing this the sdcard formats so you will lose the all the data in sdcard).
 5. If in windows,Open up the usb partition in file explorer and delete all the files created by rufus manually.
 - **`For mac users`**
-1. Launch Disk Utility
+1. Launch `Disk Utility`
 2. `Select View` > `Show all devices` at the top left
 3. Select your flash drive (root usb device)and format it as `MS-DOS (FAT)` or `FAT-32` 4.change `guid patition table`-> `Master Boot Record Partiton`.
 5.hit start(by doing this the sdcard formats so you will lose the all the data in sdcard).

 6. Then ........
-7. Create a folder in USB or pendrive or flash drive named `com.apple.recovery.boot`.
 8. Now, Install Python from Microsoft store or Download manually for MAC and Windows users here -> [python](https://www.python.org/downloads/) (Make sure you select add python x.x to path for windows users.)
-9. Download and extract the [OpenCore Package](https://github.com/acidanthera/OpenCorePkg/releases)
+9. Download and extract the [OpenCore Package](https://github.com/acidanthera/OpenCorePkg/releases) (Release version is fine).
-10. Select the "macrecovery" folder in the "opencorepkg" folder at `/Utilities/macrecovery/`
+10.Select the "macrecovery" folder in the "opencorepkg" folder at `/Utilities/macrecovery/` 11.Copy the path of the "macrecovery" folder in file manager or finder.
-11. Click on home > copy path at the top of file explorer
-12. Fire up command prompt or Terminal and type `cd` and hit spacebar and paste the path of the macrecovery folder.
+12.Fire up command prompt or Terminal and type `cd` and hit spacebar and paste the path of the macrecovery folder.
-13. Run the command For BigSur: `macrecovery.py -b Mac-42FD25EABCABB274 -m 00000000000000000 download`
+13.For BigSur -Run the command: `macrecovery.py -b Mac-42FD25EABCABB274 -m 00000000000000000 download`
-- Run the command For Monterey: `macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download`
+- For Monterey -Run the command: `macrecovery.py -b Mac-E43C1C25D4880AD6 -m 00000000000000000 download`
-14. This will put some files in the macrecovery folder but we only need "BaseSystem.dmg" and "BaseSystem.chunklist" (takes approx. 600mb to 800mb internet)for Downloading the Macos installer.
+14. This will download some files in the macrecovery folder but we only need "BaseSystem.dmg" and "BaseSystem.chunklist" (takes approx. 600mb to 800mb internet)for Downloading the Macos installer.
+15.Create a folder in USB or pendrive or flash drive named `com.apple.recovery.boot`.
-15. Paste both of those files in the `com.apple.recovery.boot` folder in your flash drive partiton or sdcard or pendrive.
+16. Paste both of those files in the `com.apple.recovery.boot` folder in your flash drive partiton or sdcard or pendrive.
-16. Download the latest EFI created [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore/releases)
+17. Download the latest EFI created [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore/releases)
-17. Copy the folder named `EFI` and paste it in your USB partiton, beside the `com.apple.recovery.boot`
+18. Copy the folder named `EFI` and paste it in your USB partiton.
+#### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
+Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
+#### You will get display glitches only while installing the macOS via USB or any flash drive.
+But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.

 `Note: Make sure to apply the correct bios settings before continuing (provided above)`